grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 After six hours listening to the uninterrupted engine-drone in the darkness, Percy made another pot of coffee, and brought it down to the crew quarters along with a few tin cups tied together with a small bit of wire.
 She used her flashlight to hunt her relief crew out of their respective racks, and forced coffee into them.
 Chips strung curses at her, but as red as Chips' eyes were they weren't even close to the bloodshot droop that Percy was dragging around in her own eyeballs by now.

 "Chips, go up and relieve Owen at radar.
 Hemi you're with me at the controls."
-Shakes had pulled the blackout curtain aside and was peering blearly down at them and their coffee from a top rack.
+Shakes had pulled the blackout curtain aside and was peering blearily down at them and their coffee from a top rack.
 "Shakes, you can go back to sleep."

 "_Captain_ Shakes.
 And no fucking way.
 My boat's on the fucking line here too.
 I can help y'all drive this fucking conglomeration of scrap."